ktaylor63/southeast/site/content/news/endangered-species-act-protections-not-needed-for-southeastern-fish-and-crayfish.md

 The Service also found that populations of Woodville Karst Cave crayfish are healthy, stable and protected.
 Many of the areas within the crayfish’s range are publically owned and managed, and biologists believe its populations are likely underestimated.

 This decision bring the total of “wildlife wins” in the Service’s Southeast and Northeast Regions to 124, a result of joint at-risk conservation and recovery efforts in the Southeast.
-Earlier this year, this effort [drew praise from congressional appropriations leaders](https://appropriations.house.gov/uploadedfiles/23918.pdf#page=13) (p.
-13) for its use of incentives and flexibilities within the ESA to protect imperiled wildlife, reduce regulations and keep working lands working.
+Earlier this year, this effort drew praise from congressional appropriations leaders for its use of incentives and flexibilities within the ESA to protect imperiled wildlife, reduce regulations and keep working lands working.

 The effort is led by the Service, 26 states that make up the Northeast and Southeastern associations of state fish and wildlife agencies, and a host of conservation groups, businesses and utilities.